oat-sa/taohub-articles/articles/Frontend/Components/calculator.md

 When the `sign` command is invoked, the expression is tokenized, and then the following strategies are applies:
 - if the expression only contains `0`, nothing is made
-- if the expression only contains the last result variable, its value is inlined before applying the sign change
 - based on what is under the cursor:
     - numeric value:
         - the operand is the first of the expression, so the sign is implicit +,